Total Joint Replacement At ORTHOKnox

 At OrthoKnox we believe in conservative, compassionate care that offers exceptional results.
 That’s why we always seek nonsurgical treatments first.
 If surgery is required, we use the least invasive, most advanced methods such as arthroscopic surgery whenever possible.
 However, when your joints become so damaged that the pain is unbearable and your mobility is severely limited, it may be time to consider joint replacement.

-At OrthoKnox, Dr. David Hovis, Dr. Ryan Mitchell, and Dr. Mark MacNaughton perform joint replacement surgery for knees and shoulders.
+At OrthoKnox, Dr. David Hovis and Dr. Ryan Mitchell perform joint replacement surgery for knees and shoulders.
 He will evaluate your condition and discuss your treatment options with you so you can decide what is best for you.